pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 I brought it up a few times — how it defies science, how most serious institutions now treat it as pseudoscience.
 It made little difference.
 She didn’t argue, but she closed off — as if the conversation brushed against something she needed to keep balanced.

 I had been thinking about beliefs too narrowly.
-We often assume beliefs are either true or false, supported by evidence or not — and that those which don’t measure up should naturally fall away.
+Seeing them as probably true or false, supported by evidence or not — and that those which don’t measure up should naturally fall away.
 But that view oversimplifies how our minds actually work.
 What if, instead of imagining the mind as a belief machine, we saw it as a kind of ecosystem?

 In this mental ecosystem, ideas behave like species: some are robust, thriving through direct competition, while others are delicate — surviving in sheltered niches, protected from the harsh scrutiny of logic or evidence.